-This a custom textbook that covers the entire curriculum (as of September 2017) for the course Math 2560 (Calculus II) at the University of Lethbridge at minimal cost to the student.
+This a custom textbook that covers the entire curriculum for the course Math 2565 (Accelerated Calculus II) at the University of Lethbridge at minimal cost to the student.
 It is also an Open Education Resource.
 As a student, you are free to keep as many copies as you want, for as long as you want.
 You can print it, in whole or in part, or share it with a friend.
 As an instructor, I am free to modify the content as I see fit, whether this means editing to fit our curriculum, or simply correcting typos.